microsoft/WindowsAppSDK/README.md

 * [Contributor guide](docs/contributor-guide.md) - How to contribute to the Windows App SDK.
 * [FAQ](docs/faq.md) - Frequently asked questions about the Windows App SDK.
 * [Developer docs](https://aka.ms/windowsappsdkdocs) - Microsoft documentation covering a wide range of Windows App SDK topics.
+* [Samples](https://github.com/microsoft/WindowsAppSDK-Samples) - Discover Windows App SDK samples to assist in learning how to use the latest features!

 ### Contributing